chef-boneyard/chef_nginx/README.md

 ## Recipes

-This cookbook provides three main recipes for installing nginx.

-- `default.rb` - _Use this recipe_ to install nginx from either a distro package or a package provided by the repo recipe below.
-Note you'll need to include the repo recipe first if you plan to use the nginx.org repo.
-- `repo.rb` - _Use this recipe_ if you want to use official nginx.org repositories for RHEL, Debian/Ubuntu, and Suse platforms.
-- `source.rb` - _Use this recipe_ to compile nginx from source to avoid distro/nginx.org packages.
-This gives you the ultimate control over the version of nginx you use and the included modules, but it requires a number of compilation tools and time.

-Several recipes are related to the `source` recipe specifically.
-See that recipe's section below for a description.
+This cookbook contains a large number of recipes, but the `default` can be used for all install scenarios given the correct attributes are set.
+The remainder of the recipes are related to passenger and source installation.
+See the usage section for further details.

 ### default

-The default recipe will install nginx as a native package for the system through the package manager and sets up the configuration according to the Debian site enable/disable style with `sites-enabled` using the `nxensite` and `nxdissite` scripts.
+The default recipe will install nginx as a native package for the system through the distro package manager and sets up the configuration according to the Debian site enable/disable style with `sites-enabled` using the `nxensite` and `nxdissite` scripts.
 The nginx service will be managed with the normal init scripts that are presumably included in the native package.

-Includes the `ohai_plugin` recipe so the plugin is available.
+- Includes the `repo` recipe to setup the nginx.org upstream repo unless `node['nginx']['repo_source']` is set to nil
+- Includes the `ohai_plugin` recipe to provide additional nginx information to Chef via an Ohai plugin.

 ### socketproxy